Bonython

 The level of residential development activity in Bonython is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates virtually no dwelling approvals in Bonython recently.
-Over the past five financial years, from FY21 to FY25, an estimated three homes were approved, with none so far in FY26.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates that Bonython has seen virtually no dwelling approvals in recent years.
+Specifically, an estimated 3 homes were approved over the past five financial years, from FY-21 to FY-25, and there have been none so far in FY-26.

-This aligns with population decline in the area, suggesting new supply has likely met demand, offering good choice to buyers.
-Commercial approvals this year total $48,000, indicating minimal commercial development activity.
-Compared to the Australian Capital Territory average, Bonython shows significantly reduced construction, at 93.0% below the regional average per person.
+This minimal new supply may be attributed to population decline in the area, suggesting that demand has been met by existing stock rather than new construction.
+There have also been $48,000 in commercial approvals this financial year, indicating minimal commercial development activity as well.
+When compared to the Australian Capital Territory average, Bonython shows substantially reduced construction, with a 93.0% reduction per person.
 This constrained new construction typically reinforces demand and pricing for existing dwellings.
-The area's level is also under the national average, suggesting its established nature and potential planning limitations.
+Furthermore, the area's level of construction is below the national average, indicating its established nature and suggesting potential planning limitations in relation to property development and urban growth.

 Frequently Asked Questions - Development